 This website was born out of a combination of frustration, idealism, and hope.

-For too long, I’ve been frustrated when talking about Israel and Palestine.
-I’m frustrated at a situation in Israel and Palestine which seems to be sinking ever deeper into the quagmire.
+For too long, we’ve been frustrated when talking about Israel and Palestine.
+We’re frustrated at a situation in Israel and Palestine which seems to be sinking ever deeper into the quagmire.
 As we approach 50 years of occupation, I’m frustrated that peace seems further away than ever.

-I do, however, remain idealistic.
-For too long I and many others felt excluded from the discussion for not subscribing to either polarity.
-So we set up Zionish to fight for an alternative.
+We do, however, remain idealistic.
+For too long we and many others felt excluded from the discussion for not subscribing to either polarity.
+So Zionish was set up to fight for an alternative.
 When all around us debate falls into hostile and exclusionary narratives, we retain the idealism that states these different narratives can be reconciled, and that an approach guided by nuance and sensitivity can create a united movement for a better future in Israel and Palestine.
 Commentators are all too quick to declare the death of liberal Zionism.
 We contain the idealism to reinvigorate it.

-Finally, I am hopeful.
-I am hopeful that those who read Zionish do so with an open mind.
-I am hopeful that those who come to Zionish will not see us as the enemy, but as a valid and equal part of the discussion on the future of Israel and Palestine.
-I am hopeful that the debate does not have to be characterised by hate and aggression, but honest and free discussion.
-I am hopeful that readers realise that we are not a minority fringe, but a real and growing movement in our communities.
-I hope, on all these things, that I’m not wrong.
+Finally, we are hopeful.
+We are hopeful that those who read Zionish do so with an open mind.
+We are hopeful that those who come to Zionish will not see us as the enemy, but as a valid and equal part of the discussion on the future of Israel and Palestine.
+We are hopeful that the debate does not have to be characterised by hate and aggression, but honest and free discussion.
+We are hopeful that readers realise that we are not a minority fringe, but a real and growing movement in our communities.

 So welcome to Zionish.
 Have a browse of our first articles.
 We hope there’s a bit of something for everyone.
-I have outlined a basic definition of Zionism and how we can engage with it away from the politics of terminology.
-Noah Lachs and Joel Collick have brilliantly explained why most Jews are Zionist, and taken on the ubiquitous use of the word ‘Zionism’ by critics of Israel.
-For those interested in getting to grips with the historiography of Zionism, Ezra Margulies challenges the conventional history of Zionism as an irreligious rejection of Judaism.
-Chesney Ovsiowitz beautifully articulates an experience of Israel many of us can identify with.
-Daniel Rey challenges head-on Zionist perceptions of Palestinians.
-Ben Goldstein takes on those who demand Jews sever themselves from Israel, whilst Emma Brand addresses the Jewish community which so often misunderstands liberal Zionism.
-I explore how Israel’s current definition of itself as a Jewish State discriminates against Palestinian citizens of Israel.
+You’ll find a basic definition of Zionism and how we can engage with it away from the politics of terminology.
+We have analysis of why most Jews are Zionist.
+For those interested in getting to grips with the historiography of Zionism, you’ll find challenges to the conventional history of Zionism as an irreligious rejection of Judaism.
+Our writers challenge head-on Zionist perceptions of Palestinians.
+There are passionate ripostes to those who demand Jews sever themselves from Israel, and articles addressing a Jewish community which so often misunderstands liberal Zionism.

 There will be plenty more to come too.
 We want to talk about the occupation, Jewish peoplehood, the breadth of Zionist thought, the Nakba, anti-Semitism, borders, Jewish Israel education, BDS, anti-Arab racism, the Israeli left, and much more.